ZviBaratz/phd/_sources/chapters/labbing/results.md

 {{pylabber}} (see https://www.github.com/TheLabbingProject/pylabber) is the base project repository (see {ref}`labbing:methods:backend:django` section in {ref}`labbing:methods`) for the complete web application.
 In addition to centralizing configurations and resources, it includes two general-purpose research apps:

 * *accounts*: Manages laboratory and researcher information, as well as data distribution.
-Administrators can register new laboratories and users (researchers), and users can provide {{SSH}} credentials to remote machines to configure export destinations.
+Administrators can register new laboratories and users (researchers), and users can provide {{SSH}} credentials (used to negotiate {{SFTP}} transport sessions) to remote machines, termed export destinations.
+Raw data as well as analysis results export methods are provided, and {{Celery}} tasks are available for initiating controlled and monitored export sessions as background processes.
 * *research*: Manages general research-related entities.
 Relies on external apps to associate models representing data acquisitions (such as an {{MRI}} session) to the appropriate subject, and models representing data instances (such as an {{MRI}} scan) to study groups.
 The decision to move group association from subjects to data instances was made in order to allow for flexible association of any part of the acquired data to any number of study groups.
 Each study may be assigned a number of study groups, as well as a number of experimental procedures.
 An experimental procedure consists of an ordered sequence of steps which may be categorized as either tasks or data acquisitions (see the *research* container nested within the *pylabber* container and highlighted in purple in {numref}`labbing-schema`).

 ```{figure} ./assets/labbing_schema.png